 Don’t Self Publish the First Time

-Self-publishing has never been easier, so I often get asked if you should SP or go with a traditional publisher.
+Self-publishing has never been easier, so I often get asked if you should self-publish or go with a traditional publisher.
 This is a trade-off.
-With a traditional publisher, you get the benefit of their experience and their marketing power.
+With a traditional publisher, you benefit from their experience and marketing power.
 With self-publishing, you get more control.
 If this is your first book, I recommend you go with a publisher.
-There are a LOT of moving parts to a book and while you might be able to do all of them you won’t be able to do all of them well.
+There are a lot of moving parts to a book and while you might be able to do all of them, you won’t be able to do all of them well.
 You probably also won’t be able to market your book well to audiences outside your immediate circle and many publishers are good at that.
 Ultimately, you need to learn the process and the industry and your publisher will be your guide.

 During this time, you’ll learn that your publisher’s goals don’t always match yours.
 They want to make money.
 That doesn’t always correlate to you making money or having the impact you want to have.
 I’ve had publishers ask me to sign new contracts because they wanted a bigger cut, outsource copyediting to poor English speakers (discussed above), and “encourage” me to add content promoting their other books when I had different material I wanted to recommend.
 You will inevitably see things your publisher does that you don’t like.
+Even if you like your publisher now, you might not when they have a leadership change or they take a new direction.
 I have good and bad things to say about every publisher I’ve worked with.
 Once you’ve gone through the process the first time, then maybe consider self-publishing for your second book if you decide to write one.
 It will be a tremendous amount more work but you will have more control.
 That’s the trade-off.

 There are a lot of blog posts and websites that will tell you how to get a writing contract or how to write good technical content.
 In my opinion, doing those things are the easy part.
 The hard part of writing a book is all about being prepared, planning ahead, and having the right frame of mind before, during, and after the process.
 My hope is that this article provides some useful insight into some of these things.
 While the tone of this article may seem grim at times, I absolutely love writing and plan to continue doing so.
 If I didn’t scare you too bad and you plan to pursue writing an information security book, then I wish you the best of luck!
 If you have insight from the book writing process that you’d like to share, then I’d love to hear it, so please feel free to e-mail me or leave a comment.